Background & History

-The Office of Institutional Research was established at IU Southeast in 1997, with the appointment of a part-time director.
+The Office of Institutional Effectiveness, formerly the Office of Institutional Research and Assessment, was established at IU Southeast in 1997, with the appointment of a part-time director.
 Until that time, our campus relied on Indiana University’s centralized reporting office to meet data and research needs.
 The part-time director provided campus reports to inform university planning and decision making.
 A full-time programmer/analyst was added to the office in 2002 to assist with data management and reporting.
 Academic Assessment was added to the office responsibilities in 2003 with the addition of a full-time Assessment and Research Specialist.
 A few years later (2005) the campus decided that the director position required full-time staffing.
 Since 2005, a part-time position has also been added to support both assessment and data analysis functions.

 In the 1980s, legislators and community leaders concerned with the growing mediocrity in education began to ask all levels of schools to demonstrate academic effectiveness.
 As a way to accomplish this, the education establishment turned primarily to the formal assessment of student learning to demonstrate that effectiveness.
 At the post-secondary level, schools reported their progress to national accrediting agencies.
 At IU Southeast, that agency is The Higher Learning Commission (HLC), a Commission of the North Central Association of Colleges and Schools.
 They directed that all affiliated institutions develop an effective institutional assessment plan by June 1995.